oppia/oppia-web-developer-docs/Contributing-code-to-Oppia.md

 If you run into any problems along the way, we're here to help!
 Check out our [[Getting Help Page|Get-help]] for the communication channels you can use.
 If you find any bugs, you can also file an issue on our [issue tracker](https://github.com/oppia/oppia/issues).
 There are also lots of helpful resources in the sidebar, check that out too!
 Also, if you'd like to get familiar with Oppia from a user's point of view, you can take a look at the [user documentation](http://oppia.github.io/).

 **Important!
 Please read this page in its entirety before making any code changes.** It contains lots of really important information.
-You should also read through our [[guide to making pull requests|Make-a-pull-request]].
+You should also read through our [[guide to making pull requests|Rules-for-making-PRs]].

 ## Table of Contents